Quick facts

 How to Choose Your Base

-- First time + want it easy: Old Town edge / city centre.
+- First time + want it easy: Old Town edge or city centre — close to everything, easy to navigate.

-Use Best Areas to Stay in Tallinn for a deeper breakdown.
+Use Best Areas to Stay in Tallinn for a deeper breakdown with accommodation options.

 Getting Around (Between Neighborhoods)